shaunluttin/MVPBlog/spa-login-aspnet-core.md

     * In OIDC this is called the Relying Party;
     * in OAuth2 this is called the client.
     * Both refer to any application that needs permission
-    * to access protected resources on behalf of an person.
+    * to access protected resources on behalf of a person.
     * http://openid.net/specs/openid-connect-core-1_0.html#Terminology
     * https://tools.ietf.org/html/rfc6749#section-1.1
 * <dfn>resource server</dfn>